Shell mode¶

 Ignore noisy commands¶

-Configure commands that shell mode should ignore:
+Configure commands that shell mode should not track:

 Interactive full-screen programs are ignored by default because their terminal output is usually noisy.